vitalets/throw-utils/README.md

 <a name="throwIf"></a>

 ### throwIf(condition, message)
 Conditionally throws error.
-Convenient replacement of 'if...throw' block with one-liner:
+Convenient replacement of `if...throw` block with one-liner:

 **Kind**: global function
 **Params**